 Start With Free Plan

-What’s the difference between drip campaigns and email automation?
+What is the difference between a drip campaign and a regular email blast?

-Do I need technical skills to set up drip campaigns?
+Do I need a paid plan to run drip campaigns?